rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

     project, without worrying about the low-level details.
   - [egui_glium] is looking for a new maintainer.
   - [direct-storage] provides Rust bindings for DirectStorage.
-  - [bones] is a work-in-progess, opinionated game framework built on Bevy.
+  - [bones] is a work-in-progress, opinionated game framework built on Bevy.
   - [airsim-client] is a Rust client library for interacting with Microsoft Airsim.
   - [Rapier] wrote a year in review for 2022, and took a look ahead to 2023.